 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

-While sleep is necessary for everyone, it has heightened importance for teenagers.
-Consistent and high-quality sleep promotes brain function, school performance, physical health, mood, and effective decision-making.
-Having the right mattress equates to more comfort, better support, and one less barrier to a healthy sleep routine.
-Figuring out which mattress is right for your teen can be tricky, though, since they may not be excited to spend their free time mattress shopping with their parents.
+While quality sleep benefits everyone, it’s especially important for teenagers.
+Consistent and high-quality sleep promotes brain function, school performance, physical health, mood, and decision-making.
+And having the right mattress means one less barrier to a healthy sleep routine.

 Our Top Picks